 There are several indicators of coastal water quality.
 One of the most publicized is the annual report by Heal the Bay.
-The annual report evaluates California beaches from Memorial Day to Labor Day giving them a grade of A to F based on tests for bacterial pollution, which indicate how likely the water is to make swimmers sick.
+The annual report evaluates California beaches, giving them a grade of A to F based on tests for bacterial pollution, which indicate how likely the water is to make swimmers sick.
 Statewide, 92% of California beaches earned A or B grades over the summer, the same as the previous year, according to the 2011 report.
+Heal the Bay's Report Cards rate California beaches over three time periods: summer dry, winter dry and wet weather.
 However, several South Bay beaches did not receive a passing grade.
 Cabrillo Beach in San Pedro earned an F for the eighth consecutive summer despite millions of dollars spent on municipal projects to improve water quality.
-Collaboration with SMBRC, EPA, LARWQCB, and other stakeholders is ongoing to implement and enforce water quality requirements including Santa Monica Bay Marine debris TMDL, and the City of Los Angeles Hyperion Wastewater Treatment Plan NPDES permit.
+Collaboration with SMBRC, EPA, LARWQCB, and other stakeholders is ongoing to implement and enforce water quality requirements including Santa Monica Bay Marine debris TMDL, and the City of Los Angeles Hyperion Wastewater Treatment Plant NPDES permit.